Sapein/Scout/README.md

 ## Features
 - NationStates Verification
+- i18n/l10n support.

 ## Requirements
-- Python 3.11 or greater
+- Python 3.12 or greater
 - discord.py v2.0
 - aiohttp v3.8
 - aiodns v3.0
 - SQLAlchemy v2.0
+- Project Fluent

 ## Quick Start
 To quickly get started with Scout, you first need to register a bot with discord and get the API Key.
 After that,